Slins-23/neural-network/README.md

 - Logistic regression
 - Multi-label classification
 - Multi-class classification
-- Accepts `.csv` delimited by `,` and images (those go in the `images/train` folder alongside a `labels.txt` file, which, in each line, contains the name an image within the folder, followed by a comma, and which class it pertains to i.e. `image01.png,0`)
+- Accepts comma-delimited '`,`' files and images (those go in the `images/train` folder alongside a `labels.txt` file, which, in each line, contains the name an image within the folder, followed by a comma, and which class it pertains to i.e. `image01.png,0`)
 - (Optional) Save and load models (.json files with model metadata such as each layer's weights, model architecture, information on the dataset it was trained, etc...)
 - (Optional) Normalization (normalizes to range [-1, 1], mean normalizes, then standardizes)
 - (Optional) L1 & L2 regularization
 - Arbitrary batch size
 - Arbitrary number of layers and nodes
 - Xavier (linear, sigmoid, softmax) and HE (relu) weight initialization (optionally normally or uniformly distributed)
-- Loading and filtering dataset (.csv) by column names or column numbers, choose dependent or independent variable, and also (optionally) filter by comparison (i.e. keep only the values for the given column which are >, <, ==, or != to a certain value)
+- Loading and filtering dataset (comma-delimited '`,`') by column names or column numbers, choose dependent or independent variable, and also (optionally) filter by comparison (i.e. keep only the values for the given column which are >, <, ==, or != to a certain value)
 - (Optional) Shuffle dataset
 - (Optional) Measuring/evaluating dataset for performance metrics on an arbitrary model (the function responsible for this is `measure_model_on_dataset` `@main.py`)
 - (Optional) Hold-out, k-folds cross-validation, and test sets